Wentril/kubernetes_workshop/course.md

 - **[Cilium](https://cilium.io/)**  we are already using this in our Minikube setup
 - **[Calico](https://www.tigera.io/project-calico/)**

-In case of Cilium, a cluster-wide default deny policy could look like this:
+In the case of Cilium, a cluster-wide default deny policy could look like this:

 ```yaml
 apiVersion: cilium.io/v2